dparoli/hrsync/README.md

 hrsync
 ======

-hrsync is a simple script showing how to backup a directory with rsync detecting moved and renamed files.
+A shell script showing how to backup a directory with rsync detecting moved and renamed files.

 Rsync is a great tool but lack detection of moved and renamed files, with this simple script is possible to avoid transfer of files which were only moved around or renamed.